daattali/beautiful-jekyll/_posts/2024-11-17-Cisco Router-as-a-DHCP-Server.md

 		sw-1(config-if)#exit
 	</pre>

-This compeltes the configuration on router and switch.
+This completes the configuration on router and switch.
 The PC1 and PC2 needs to have network interface card (NIC) configured to use the ip address from DHCP instead Static.
 If the lap is done in simulator or emulators then you may need to configure these settings otherwise the actual computers does have DHCP enabled on their NICs.

-Next section shows the verification of routing, cdp neighbors, ip addresses verification, and ping connectivity on router, switch and pc's.
+Next section shows the verification of routing, cdp neighbours, ip addresses verification, and ping connectivity on router, switch and pc's.

 ## Verification